 - Similarly, you can follow the above steps for the other checkboxes.

 2. Applying Fill Color Formatting

-Excel’s conditional formatting feature enables you to format cells based on specific conditions.
+Excel’s Conditional Formatting feature enables you to format cells based on specific conditions.
 Fill color, which is a solid color applied to the background of a cell, is one type of formatting that can be employed.
-In this article, we’ll look at utilizing a checkbox to apply fill color conditional formatting to Excel cells.
+In this article, we’ll change cell color if the Checkbox is checked with Conditional Formatting.
 You may swiftly and easily change the fill color of a cell with a single click by including checkboxes in your worksheet and setting up a conditional formatting rule.
 This might be a useful technique for emphasizing key information or graphically organizing your data.

 - To begin with, complete the initial steps of method 1.

 - Then, in the Format Cells window, go to the Fill tab and select any fill color.